ory/docs/docs/ecosystem/styleguide/styleguide.md

 Include any media types/sources if the content is relevant to readers.
 You can freely include or link presentations, diagrams, and videos.
-No matter who it was originally composed for, if it is helpful to any of our audiences, we can include it.
+No matter who it was originally composed for, if it's helpful to any of our audiences, we can include it.

 - If you use an image that has a separate source file (for example, a vector or diagram format), link the image to the source file so that anyone can update or reuse it.
-- Do not copy and paste content from other sources unless it is a limited quotation with the source cited.
-Typically it is better to either rephrase relevant information in your own words or link out to the other source.
+- Don't copy and paste content from other sources unless it's a limited quotation with the source cited.
+Typically it's better to either rephrase relevant information in your own words or link out to the other source.

 ### Category types